2.) Overview:

 Best Times of Day to Fish: Late Morning, Middle of Day

-Notes: Bass tend to be the pretty aggressive during the prespawn season as they prepare to breed later in the spring.
-Fish caught during this timeframe also tend to be heavier than average as they feed heavily and start moving up towards their shallow spawning grounds.
+Notes: Bass tend to be pretty aggressive during the prespawn season as they prepare to breed later in the spring.
+Fish caught during this timeframe also tend to weigh more than average as they feed heavily and start moving up towards their shallow spawning grounds.
 Just be prepared to potentially face some cold weather during this time of year!

 Mid April through early May: